sendgrid/docs/source/User_Guide/Settings/domain_keys.md

 Some ISPs or e-mail clients (such as Hotmail or Outlook) will display a message with the Sender header reading "on behalf of" followed by the address that is in the Sender header.
 To remove this, do one of the following:

-1.Disable the Domain Keys filter in the filters section of your account
+1. Disable the Domain Keys filter in the filters section of your account

-2.Upgrade to a package (Silver or higher) that provides [Whitelabel]({{site.app_url}}/settings/whitelabel) support and set up the Domain Keys record in your DNS
+2. Upgrade to a package (Pro 100k or higher) that provides [Whitelabel]({{site.app_url}}/settings/whitelabel) support and set up the Domain Keys record in your DNS

 Settings may be changed through: